-Whether looking for a new home or revamping a current residence, home owners continue to be drawn to the feelings of spaciousness, easy flow and welcoming togetherness evoked by an open floor plan.
+Whether looking for a new home or revamping a current residence, home owners continue to be drawn to the feelings of open floor plans.
+Their spaciousness and easy flow are welcoming for families and guest alike.

-Pioneered in the early 20th century, open floor plans remain popular today, according to a recent survey from the National Association of Home Builders.
-The survey found that 70 percent of buyers want a kitchen-family room area that is either completely or partially open, with 32 percent wanting it completely open.
+Pioneered in the early 20th century, open floor plans remain popular today.
+According to a recent survey from the National Association of Home Builders, 70 percent of buyers want a kitchen-family room area that is either completely or partially open.
+Thirty-two percent want a completely open layout.

 It’s no secret that homeowners looking to build a new home have a few things at the top of their wish list: an open concept, outdoor living, and stunning Contemporary/Tuscan curb appeal.
 The New American Home 2018 by Legacy Custom Built Homes offers all of this and more with 6,600 square feet of living space.